zouzonghua/macOS-tips-and-tricks/README.md

 # spotify - Spotify is all the music you'll ever need.
 brew install --cask spotify

+# SpotMenu - Spotify and iTunes in your menu bar
+brew install --cask spotmenu

 # spotify-tui - Spotify for the terminal written in Rust 🚀
 brew install spotify-tui